CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![alt tag](https://raw.githubusercontent.com/jianqiaol/Project3-Pathtracer/master/AA_compare.png)

 Although it is not very obvious since I only run 500 iteration due to time limit.
 You can still tell that the edge is a little smoother after using Anti-aliasing.

+##Motion Blur
+I implemented motion blur by hard coded in the cudaRaytraceCore function.
+By changing the position of the object a little bit during each iteration, you can get a moiton blur like this: